Romario-Stankovic/Student_Testing_Platform_API/README.md

 <h1 align="center">Student Testing Platform API</h1>

-<p>A Rest API developed using the NestJS framework.
-This API was developed as part of a school project designed to learn the fundamentals of RESTful APIs and how they operate.</p>
+A Rest API developed using the NestJS framework.
+This API was developed as part of a school project designed to learn the fundamentals of RESTful APIs and how they operate.

-<h2>🧰 Languages & Tools</h2>
+## 🧰 Languages & Tools
 <p>
   <a href="https://code.visualstudio.com/"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" width="30px" alt="VSCode"></a>
   <a href="https://www.typescriptlang.org/"><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" width="30px" alt="TypeScript"></a>